yannicklevederpvtl/spring-application-advisor-demo/MCP_CONFIGURATION_GUIDE.md

-# Application Advisor MCP Configuration Guide
+# Spring Application Advisor MCP Configuration Guide

-This guide provides the exact configuration to connect to your Application Advisor server running on Docker (port 9003) using the `advisor mcp` command.
+This guide provides the exact configuration to connect to your Spring Application Advisor server running on Docker (port 9003) using the `advisor mcp` command.

 ## Configuration